mosmz95/Insutrial_IoT_FiwareStack_with_DDS/readme.md

 ORDER BY time_index DESC
 LIMIT 1;
 ```

-then choose Business Text plugin, and copy this html code for rendering of json info
+In our case, Business Text plugin has been chosen as our visualization plugin, and the html code for rendering of json info is:
 ```bash
       <h2>Defective PCB Info</h2>
       <p><strong>ID:</strong> {{@root.pcb_id}}</p>